Alnus rubra: Ecology

 In southern Alaska, western British Columbia and the northwestern Pacific Coast Ranges of the United States, red alder grows on cool and moist slopes; inland and at the southern end of its range (California) it grows mostly along the margins of watercourses and wetlands.
 It is shade intolerant.

 In moist forest areas, Alnus rubra will rapidly cover a former burn or clearcut, often preventing the establishment of conifers.
 It is a prolific seed producer, but the small, wind-dispersed seeds require an open area of mineral soil to germinate, and so skid trails and other areas disturbed by logging or fire are ideal seedbeds.
 Such areas may host several hundred thousand to several million seedlings per hectare in the first year after landscape disturbance.

 Twigs and buds of alder are only fair browse for wildlife, but deer and elk browse the twigs in fall and twigs and buds in the winter and spring.
 Beaver occasionally eat the bark, though it is not a preferred species.
 Several finches eat alder seeds, notably common redpoll and pine siskin, and as do deer mice.
 Tent caterpillars often feed on the leaves, but the trees usually recover within a year.

 The tree hosts the nitrogen-fixing actinomycete Frankia in nodules on roots.
 This association allows alder to grow in nitrogen-poor soils, and makes the species an important early colonizer of disturbed forests and riparian areas.
 This self-fertilizing trait allows red alder to grow rapidly, and makes it effective in covering disturbed and/or degraded land, such as mine spoils.
-Alder leaves, shed in the fall, decay readily to form a nitrogen-enriched humus.
+Imported Red Alder has been found to be able to make successful associations with Frankia strains present in the UK.
+Alder leaves, shed in the fall, decay readily to form a nitrogen-enriched humus making the nitrogen available to other species.